tennc/webshell/README_EN.md

 webshell
 [简体中文](https://github.com/tennc/webshell/blob/master/README.md)
 ========
+### *“A bit of fragrance clings to the hand that gives flowers.“ ~ Chinese proverb*

-This is a webshell collection project
+This is a webshell collection project.
+Please submit a shell, if you download this project.
+When submitting a webshell, please <ins>do not</ins> change the name and password.

-*Give someone a rose, there is a fragrance in your hand*
-if you download this project, please also submit a shell

-This project covers various common scripts

-Such as: asp, aspx, php, jsp, pl, py
+This project covers various common scripts, such as: asp, aspx, php, jsp, pl, py.

-If you submit a webshell, please do not change the name and password

-Note: There is no guarantee whether there could be a backdoor in a shell, but I will never add a backdoor deliberately when uploading by myself

-Please don’t add a backdoor if you submit

-If you find a backdoor code, please create an issue immediately!
+**Note**: There is no guarantee whether there could be a backdoor in a shell, but I will never add a backdoor deliberately when uploading by myself.
+Please <ins>do not</ins> add a backdoor if you submit.
+If you do find a backdoor code, please create an issue immediately!

-The tools provided by this project are forbidden to engage in illegal activities.
+**Disclaimer**: The tools provided by this project are forbidden to engage in illegal activities.
 This project is for testing purposes only.
 All the consequences caused by it have nothing to do with me.

 > ### Expanding a project
 > 1. [webshell-venom](https://github.com/yzddmr6/webshell-venom)